Georgia man who fatally shot Ahmaud Arbery previously wrote racist messages, prosecutors say

 Rubin and Evans did not immediately respond to a request for comment.

-Bryan, George and Travis McMichael spotted Arbery jogging in Brunswick, Ga., on Feb.
+Bryan, Gregory and Travis McMichael spotted Arbery jogging in Brunswick, Ga., on Feb.
 23. A video shot by Bryan shows Arbery running by the McMichaels’ truck and then a struggle.
 Finally, the video shows Travis shooting Arbery three times with a shotgun.
 The men told police that Travis shot Arbery when he tried to take his gun.

 The case stalled when a first district attorney recommended that police not charge the McMichaels.

 But the incident made national headlines after the video of the altercation went viral in early May.
-The Georgia Bureau of Investigation eventually took over the case, and arrested and charged the father and son on May 7.
+The Georgia Bureau of Investigation eventually took over the case and arrested and charged the father and son on May 7.
 Bryan was charged later that month with felony murder and criminal attempt to commit false imprisonment.

 The McMichaels’ defense attorneys on Thursday claimed that the incident was not a hate crime and used a letter from Curt Hall, one of Travis’s roommates in the U.S. Coast Guard who described himself as “multiracial,” as proof that he is not racist.